vdsabev/overstate/README.md

 This allows you to build the data tree of your dreams! 🌳🦄

 ### Lazy Loading
 So you want to do [code splitting with webpack](https://webpack.js.org/api/module-methods/#import), or put some values and functions in the model at some later point and have the functions automatically update data when called?

-Here are a couple of ways to do it:
+Here are a few ways to do it:

 <details>
   <summary>Using the store directly</summary>